PixelWolfe/redux-feedback/README.md

 ### Usage

-A user will be navigate through a short feedback form process rating their feelings on that particular day, understanding of the content, support for that day.
+A user will navigate through a short feedback form process rating their feelings on that particular day, understanding of the content, and support level for that day.
 Additionally they may leave comments with any these ratings, and have the option to provide additional comments for anything else they'd like us (whoever is providing this feedback service) to know.

-A user may review all submitted comments and ratings before submitting feedback, additionally they fufill another feedback form if there are multiple applicable individuals in one household.
+A user may review all submitted comments and ratings before submitting feedback, additionally they fulfill another feedback form if there are multiple applicable individuals in one household.

 ### Built With / Technologies Used